abport/EXIF_Reader/README.md

 # 📸 EXIF Reader

-Hey there, photo enthusiasts and metadata mavens! 👋 Welcome to EXIF Reader, your new best friend for peeking behind the curtain of your digital images.
+Welcome to EXIF Reader, your new best friend for peeking behind the curtain of your digital images.

 ## 🚀 What's This All About?